 Ticket Pricing.
-With input and a recommendation from the LOC/host, the NCAA shall establish all ticket prices, including tickets for suites and standing room only.
-One hundred percent (100%) of the revenues from ticket sales shall be included in the championships receipts to help offset the NCAA guarantee (if applicable), championship expenses, and further revenue sharing opportunities.
+One hundred percent (100%) of the revenues from ticket sales shall be included in the championships receipts to help offset the championship expenses.
 Revenue from the sale of championship tickets and championship-related event tickets will be exempt from sales, amusement, entertainment taxes and other surcharge obligations to the extent possible.
 The NCAA is a 501c(3) tax exempt organization.
-If a tax exemption is not applicable, then all applicable taxes and rates shall be disclosed (disclose in the sport-specific facility questionnaire) and any increases in the tax rates from the time the bid was submitted shall be absorbed by the bid respondent or rebated back to the NCAA.
+If a tax exemption is not applicable, then all applicable taxes and rates shall be disclosed (disclose in the sportspecific facility questionnaire) and any increases in the tax rates from the time the bid was submitted shall be absorbed by the bid respondent or rebated back to the NCAA